 The whole project is costing more than £5 million.
 Funders include Nottinghamshire County Council, The RSPB, Thoresby Estate, The Woodland Trust, D2N2 LEP and the Garfield Weston Foundation.

-The Project was procured through the Scape Venture Framework.
+The Project was procured through Scape.

 Work will now start on adding internal walls in the centre, shaping the welcome area, which will be packed with features and information to inspire visits into the forest, with stories about Robin Hood, Sherwood’s unique collection of ancient oaks and its wealth of wildlife.